heatherwenzel/heatherwenzel/README.md

 Hi 👋  I'm Heather, a front-end web developer based out of Detroit.
-I work for [Carat Detroit](https://www.carat.com/) creating applications that integrate multiple APIs and make manual tasks easier to do.
+I work for [Carat](https://www.carat.com/) creating applications that integrate multiple APIs and make manual tasks easier to do.

 📫  hcwenzel@gmail.com